invidian/secure-and-reproducible-arch-linux/README.md

 #### [Offline Password Manager](#offline-password-manager)

 Password manager, stored on encrypted volume, which you only access from Live USB, which has no internet connection.
-It holds all critial credentials, which are not required during daily operation like AdminPIN, PUK, YubiKey PIV ManagementKey, Secure Boot Platform Key etc.
+It holds all critical credentials, which are not required during daily operation like AdminPIN, PUK, YubiKey PIV ManagementKey, Secure Boot Platform Key etc.

 #

 #### [3-2-1 Backup Rule](#3-2-1-backup-rule)

-Backup rule saying you should always have at least **3** copies of your data, store **2** backup copies on different devices or storage media and keep at least **1** backup copy offsite.
+Backup rule saying you should always have at least **3** copies of your data, store **2** backup copies on different devices or storage media and keep at least **1** backup copy off-site.

 #

 #### [Snowflake](#snowflake)

 Snowflake is servers/machines, which configuration has drifted from original or automated configuration.
-Such drift is not desired, as configuration of such machines are hard to reproduce, which makes the recovery process harded when machine breaks.
+Such drift is not desired, as configuration of such machines are hard to reproduce, which makes the recovery process harder when machine breaks.

 #